High Efficient Millig Aluminum-Precision, Fast and Low costs

 Posted on August.
 30th, 2019, | By WayKen Rapid Manufacturing

-Modern industry needs parts done very fast.
-Rapid prototypes or custom parts demands rise higher every month.
+The modern industry needs parts done very fast.
+Rapid prototypes or custom parts demand to rise higher every month.
 The clients want their orders faster and need the components to have more accuracy than before.
 One of the most widespread alloys for modern production is aluminum, seemingly the best material there can be.
-It is lightweight, strong, durable and resistant to corrosion.
+It is lightweight, strong, durable, and resistant to corrosion.
 That's why new milling aluminum strategies are developed rapidly.

 One of the modern successful CNC aluminum milling methods is called High-Speed Machining.
 The main difference compared to conventional milling is that the speeds of high-speed milling are considerably higher, and with them, the machinists can increase cutting feeds.
 As a result, HSM milling aluminum is very advantageous in a number of unexpected ways.
 Here is what you will gain by choosing HSM strategies for aluminum instead of using conventional milling.

 The Efficiency is Much Higher

 By increasing the cutting speed up to 3 times as fast as conventional aluminum milling, it is possible to increase the feeds up to 2 times ( in cases for softer aluminum alloys ).
 As far as we know, machining feeds are the parameters that define the productivity of the whole milling process.
 That being said, high-speed machining efficiency can be much compared to conventional milling.
 Aluminum machinability makes it possible to increase spindle revolution speeds up to 18000 rpm and more, thus making material removal rates scary.